michahoiting/rv-link/README.md

 [![Travis Build Status](https://travis-ci.com/michahoiting/rv-link.svg?branch=master)](https://travis-ci.com/michahoiting/rv-link)
 [![GitLab Build Status](https://gitlab.melroy.org/micha/rv-link/badges/master/pipeline.svg)](https://gitlab.melroy.org/micha/rv-link/badges/master/pipeline.svg)

-An JTAG emulator/debugger for RISC-V micro-controllers that runs on a RISC-V development board (Sipeed Longan Nano for example).
+A JTAG emulator/debugger for RISC-V micro-controllers that runs on a RISC-V development board (Sipeed Longan Nano for example).

 >JTAG emulators are the "umbilical cord" between PC software tools and MCU/DSP boards during development.
 Typically connecting to the host PC via parallel port or USB port, the JTAG emulator provides a standard, simple way to give the development tool software a direct connection to one or more MCU/DSP devices on the target board.